Open Day - Undergraduate and Postgraduate Degrees

 Assessment: A practical performance and written evaluation.
 20 credits.

 This module will introduce students to recording techniques in a studio environment.
 Microphone types and uses will be explored in detail, as will specific recording technologies, both hardware and software.
-Students will learn signal paths and audio routing within the studio, and develop safe working practices within the recording studio.
+You’ll be taught signal paths and audio routing within the studio, and develop safe working practices within the recording studio.

 Assessment: Practical signal path test and recording.
 20 credits.

-This module will emphasise the study of popular music in relation to its social, political and cultural contexts.
-Different case studies and musical texts will be explored and analysed to determine external factors on songwriting and production techniques.
-The influence of technology will be explored across popular musical genres and styles within the twentieth and twenty-first centuries.
-Critical listening and techniques for textual analysis will be utilised alongside contextual study skills to develop essential skills for the understanding theories of popular music.
+This module explores the evolution of popular music in relation to key social, political, and cultural developments.
+Through case studies and musical analysis, you’ll examine how external influences and technological advancements have shaped songwriting and production techniques across popular genres from the twentieth century to the present day.
+Critical listening and textual analysis techniques will be used alongside contextual study skills to support your understanding of popular music theory.

 Assessment: Presentation and written essay.
 20 credits.